-Decorating is a creative skill that can be learned, and once the underlying concepts & strategies are understood, the skill will continue to be helpful throughout your life as you move homes and as your tastes and needs change.
+Decorating is a creative skill that can be learned, and once the underlying concepts and strategies are understood, the skill will continue to be helpful throughout your life as you move homes and as your tastes & needs change.

 Your design style will evolve over the years.
 Just think, you had some different styles in your fashion wardrobe 10 years ago, right?
 Same with your decor.
 As life stages change, so will your needs.
-You may marry & need to combine styles with your spouse.
+You may marry and need to combine styles with your spouse.
 You may add a new puppy or a baby to the family.
 As children grow and move out, or parents age and move in, nothing in life stays the same.

-Your home will need to function differently & when you know the foundations of decorating, you will be able to blend and transition your design.
+Your home will need to function differently and when you know the foundations of decorating, you will be able to blend and transition your design.
 You know yourself the best, and if you have the desire to decorate your home, you’re the one best suited for it!

-You are the one that will be living there everyday and enjoying the beauty & comfort of your surroundings.
+You are the one that will be living there everyday and enjoying the beauty and comfort of your surroundings.
 For example, how soft or firm you want your sofa will depend on your body type and preferences.
 How easy or heavy a drawer opens can be a matter of personal perspective: ease of use vs. perceived quality - and only you can make that decision.
 Even realizing how certain colors affect your mood over time is important.

-I won’t try to sugarcoat it, decorating a home is an intensive investment of money, energy & time.
+I won’t try to sugarcoat it, decorating a home is an intensive investment of money, energy and time.
 But in the long run, you will have a home that feels like you, that functions with your life, and that you can be proud of, knowing most of what you selected are pieces that will be a part of your life for years to come!

 Want the best of both worlds?
 Hire a designer to help with the parts of your project you find less enjoyable or too time consuming.